Pop Culture Madness!

 1868 - French astronomer Pierre Janssen discovered helium.

-1903 - German engineer Karl Jatho allegedly flew his self-made, motored gliding airplane four months before the first flight of the Wright brothers.
+1903 – German engineer Karl Jatho allegedly flew his self-made, motored gliding airplane four months before the Wright brother’s first flight.

 1958 - Vladimir Nabokov's controversial novel Lolita was published in the United States.

-2005 - A massive power blackout hits the Indonesian island of Java, affecting almost 100 million people, the one of the largest and most widespread power outages in history, and lasted just over six hours.
+2005 – A massive power blackout hits the Indonesian island of Java, affecting almost 100 million people.
+It was one of the largest and most widespread power outages in history, lasting just over six hours.

 August 19

-1612 - The "Samlesbury witches", three women from the Lancashire village of Samlesbury, England, were put on trial, accused of practicing witchcraft, with all three of the Samlesbury women acquitted.
+1612 – The “Samlesbury witches,” three women from the Lancashire village of Samlesbury, England, were imprisoned and accused of practicing witchcraft, with all three of the Samlesbury women acquitted.

 1692 - In Salem, Province of Massachusetts Bay, five people, one woman and four men, including a clergyman, are executed after being convicted of witchcraft at the Salem Witch Trials.

-1848 - The New York Herald published the news to the East Coast of the US about the Gold Rush in California .
+1848 – The New York Herald published the news to the US East Coast about the Gold Rush in California.

 1909 - The first automobile race at the Indianapolis Motor Speedway.